aaron-grau/curic/react/projects/pokedex/README.md

 internal state and that submit buttons perform actions as described by the application.

 Use the `constructor()` method to provide a default internal state to your form.
-Even though Javascript prefers camelCase, it is often easiest to define data in the format our server expects when making a "POST" request.
+Even though Javascript convention is to use camelCase, it is often easiest to define data in the format our server expects when making a "POST" request.
 In Ruby, this means snake_case.

 Normally these constructor functions are taken care of by React.
-This is how React creates parent/child relationships between components and why we never need to bind child methods.
 In this case, we are overriding the constructor function to have a default internal state, so it is our responsibility to make sure all functions are properly bound.

 ```javascript
   constructor(props) {